-Degenerative cervical spine conditions affect the neck and upper back.
+Degenerative cervical spine conditions are age-related issues affecting the neck and upper back.
 This area is vulnerable to damage because your cervical (upper) spine not only supports your head, but it also facilitates movement between your neck and head.
-Imagine how many times in one day you twist your head, nod, or lean your head back to laugh — a lifetime of these movements can take its toll.
+Imagine how many times in one day you turn your head, nod or lean your head back to laugh — a lifetime of these movements can take its toll.

-When you go to your doctor to discuss degenerative spine symptoms, your physician will most likely want to know what symptoms you feel and where these symptoms appear.
-Below are some common effects of a degenerative cervical spine disorder that you may articulate with your doctor:
+When you go to your physician to discuss degenerative spine symptoms, he or she will most likely want to know what symptoms you feel and where these symptoms appear.
+Below are some common effects of a degenerative cervical spine disorder that you may articulate with your physician:

-- Numbness – Loss of feeling can occur because a disc that is herniated or bulging may be putting stress on a spinal nerve root, thus limiting the nerve’s ability to transmit the sensation of touch to the area of the body it serves.
-Since spinal nerves in the cervical spine control sensation in the upper back, neck, shoulders, arms, and hands, numbness in the upper body could be a sign of a degenerative spine disease in the cervical region.
+- Numbness — Since spinal nerves in the cervical spine control sensation in the upper neck, back, shoulders, arms and hands, numbness in the upper body could be a sign of a degenerative spine disease in the cervical region.

 - Tingling — You may get a pins-and-needles feeling due to certain spinal nerves being partially restricted.

 If your physician has diagnosed you with a degenerative cervical spine disorder and you have found that a conservative treatments like physical therapy and pain medication are not effective, you might have begun exploring surgical options.
 The goal of traditional open spine surgery is to access the spine and decompress nerves, but there are considerable downsides including hospitalization and long recovery period.

 Laser Spine Institute is the leader in minimally invasive spine surgery, which is an alternative to traditional procedures.
 At our state-of-the-art outpatient facilities, surgeons decompress nerves with a small muscle-sparing incision that leads to a shorter recovery time^ and less complication.